 The panel measures at 12 inches by 7, making application very easy.
 You are instructed to place your face within 10 to 15 cm of the light panels.
 The manufacturing defect warranty is 1 year, but the lifetime of the LED bulbs is high, being years according to Project E Beauty.
 The light should inundate your entire face, making full exposure an easy task; the only slight downside is minor discomfort or boredom.

 Overall, Project E Beauty is one of the best table-top devices out there.
 It has a huge following and the reviews and testimonials tend to be highly positive.
 Could this be due to the addition of yellow, green, and cyan colours?
 Maybe – for acne, they’re far less researched.
+They’re not essential, which is why Trophy MD is victorious overall, but their promise cannot be denied.

 Regardless, if blue light is what you want, Project E Beauty’s machine is an excellent way to obtain it.